mrocklin/thesis/cas-code-generation.md

 *   SymPy's symbolic derivative and simplify routines
 *   Theano's automatic derivative and computation optimization routines

-We then compare the two results and evaluate by counting the number of required operations.
+We then compare and evaluate the two results by counting the number of algebraic operations.

 In SymPy we create both an unevaluated derivative and a fully evaluated and SymPy-simplified version.
 We translate each to Theano, simplify within Theano, and then count the number of operations both before and after simplification.
 In this way we can see the value added by both SymPy's and Theano's optimizations.